 This is one of the symptoms of faecal impaction.
 The stool in such conditions has solidified and the doctor would need to manually break the stool to remove the blockage.

 Constipation can have a profound impact on a child’s psyche and can often make them feel anxious.
 Parents often make the situation worse by getting worried themselves making the child’s anxiety worse.
 Though some of the complications mentioned above sound scary, constipation is relatively easy to tackle.
-Even when the condition is chronic in nature, a good diet can help your child have a normal childhood.
+Even when the condition is chronic in nature, a good diet can cure the problem and help your child have a normal childhood.